-The Chairman, board members, Chief Executive and SMT are required to register all interests, direct or indirect, which members of the public might reasonably think could influence their judgment.
+The Chairman, board members, Chief Executive and Executive Team are required to register all interests, direct or indirect, which members of the public might reasonably think could influence their judgment.
 The register of interests is available for public inspection by contacting MLKDC, 94 Halftown Road, Lisburn, BT27 5RF.

-Transactions involving Chief Executive and Senior Management Team
+Transactions involving Chief Executive and the Executive Team

-There were no material related party transactions involving the Chief Executive and SMT during the year.
+There were no material related party transactions involving the Chief Executive or Executive Team during the year.